tiepdotme/team3128.github.io/members/index.md

 ## Workshop Hours

 Tracking the time you spend at the workshop is important.
-Not only is having record of all your hard work and dedication a great college application point, but privileges like slots on our leadership team, competition team, or travel team all require certain minimum hour requirements.
-Here’s how to get started:
+Not only is having record of all your hard work and dedication a great college application point, but privileges like eligibilty for our leadership team and competition team all require certain minimum hour requirements.
+In order to keep track of your hours, follow these steps:

-+ When you come to the workshop each day, find the Workshop Supervisor and sign in electronically with your Student ID card.
-You’ll need to talk to them again to sign out.
++ When you come to the workshop each day, sign in on the automatic time tracking terminal with your student ID or fingerprint.
-+ If you forgot/don’t have your Student ID card, fill out our [time log worksheet](/assets//documents/FRC_Time_Log_Workshop.pdf).
-You can also use this sheet if you remember you forgot to sign in with the Workshop Supervisor.
++ Before you leave the workshop, make sure to sign out.

 <img src="/assets/dank-photos/6.JPG" class="leftimage">